-Through QIAGEN’s professional clinical interpretation services, HSMD has data from over 300,000 real-world clinically oncology cases with over 260,000 expertly assessed somatic variants.
+Through QIAGEN’s professional clinical interpretation services, HSMD has data from over 500,000 real-world clinically oncology cases with approximately 350,000 expertly assessed somatic variants.

 From these 70,000 new clinical oncology cases, QIAGEN’s professional clinical interpretation services adds at a minimum of 60,000 clinically observed variants each year.